Wyoming Highway Patrol

 In the early 1970's there was supposed to be a purchase of motorcycles for the WHP, but is is not believed to have been implemented.

-A 1972 Wyoming Highway Patrol motorcycle SAMPLE license plate was made, and no others are known at this point.
+A 1972 and a 1974 Wyoming Highway Patrol motorcycle SAMPLE license plate was made, and no others are known at this point.

 Non-duty issued license plates related to Wyoming Highway Patrol